Why dropping your hands can help you win the fight

 There are many ways to encourage a punch.
 Dropping the guard at the right time is one of the ways to do it.

 There are many little details that go into it.
 It has to look natural.
 It has to be done several times to set up a pattern.
 A counter must be ready.
 The distance must be perfect.
 Balance must be on point.
 Etc.

 So you see, "not protecting the face" is a strategy, when it's done masterfully.
 It's a mistake, when it's done neglectfully.
 Want a lot more strategy and fighting tricks?

-Thousands of fighters all over the world have benefited from a course called Warrior Strategy.
+Thousands of fighters all over the world have benefited from a course called CHAMPION’S FIGHTING SECRETS.
 The course is now available online.
-Click here to see it.